 Funds in the Deferred Compensation Plan are not subject to taxes until they are withdrawn from the Plan.
 At the time of withdrawal normal income taxes are due, but there is no IRS penalty, regardless of age.
 Because of the tax-deferred status of the funds in the Deferred Compensation Plan, Federal law strictly limits access to these funds and under normal circumstances prohibits participants from withdrawing these funds while employed with the Town.
-Employers or employees through salary reductions are allowed to contribute up to the standard IRC 402 (g) limit of \$19,000 in 2019 and \$18,500 in 2018 on behalf of participants under the plan.
+Employers or employees through salary reductions are allowed to contribute up to the standard IRC 402 (g) limit of \$19,500 in 2020 and \$19,000 in 2019 on behalf of participants under the plan.
 Elective deferrals may be made by eligible employees as outlined in the plan document.
-Town contributions consist of 10% of the wages of one employee, 8% of the wages of another employee, and 5% of the wages for the remaining covered employees as outlined in the plan document.
-During the fiscal year ended June 30, 2019, approximately 25 employees participated in the plan at some point during the year.
-Total payroll for Town employees (excluding the Board of Education) was approximately \$2,066,767 of which approximately \$1,352,364 represented wages attributable to plan participants.
-For the fiscal year ended June 30, 2019, the Town contributed approximately \$85,208 to the plan on-behalf of the plan participants
+At varying points during the fiscal year, town contributions consisted of 10% of the wages of one employee, 8% of the wages of another employee, and 5% of the wages for the remaining covered employees as outlined in the plan document.
+During the fiscal year ended June 30, 2020, approximately 27 employees participated in the plan at some point during the year.
+Total payroll for Town employees (excluding the Board of Education) was approximately \$2,280,335 of which approximately \$1,641,448 represented wages attributable to plan participants.
+For the fiscal year ended June 30, 2020, the Town contributed approximately \$89,158 to the plan on-behalf of the plan participants